Natural process-led conservation approaches are used more widely to support functioning ecosystems and shape an ever-changing landscape.

 The Wild Woodbury Nature Recovery Project at Bere Regis is an innovative conservation initiative led by Dorset Wildlife Trust, aimed at transforming former agricultural land into a thriving wildlife habitat.

 Spanning over 150 hectares, this area focuses on rewilding by restoring natural processes, enhancing biodiversity, and creating a mosaic of different habitats including woodlands, wetlands, and grasslands.
+One of the natural processes in this project is using domestic cattle, ponies and pigs to graze the land to copy the natural grazing patterns of extinct wild animals.

 By allowing nature to take the lead, the site encourages the return of native species such as birds, insects and other wildlife, fostering a more resilient ecosystem.
 The project also engages the local community, offering opportunities for education and involvement in habitat restoration and sustainable land management practices.